arunp77/Learning-git/README.md

      When you're using a DVCS, many developers can work together on a project.
 One popular DVCS is Git, which we'll talk about more now.

+# ** Steps to follow**
+  a).
+Create a GitHub account and make a repository at github b).
+Next install Git and configure it.

 # **Starting with GIT**

 Here are some steps to follow to get started: